Ichigo Kurosaki: In Bleach

 In time, Aizen targets Karakura Town with an army of Arrancars, Hollows that assumed human form with Soul Reaper powers, after subjecting them to the Hōgyoku.
 In order to defeat the Arrancars and to control his Hollow powers, Ichigo begins to train with the group of Soul Reaper outcasts known as the Vizard.
 During the invasion of Karakura Town, Ichigo's friend Orihime Inoue has been abducted by Ulquiorra Cifer, one of Aizen's strongest Arrancars: The Espadas.
 Ichigo and his friends independently head to Hueco Mundo to find Orihime.
-After defeating the Espada Grimmjow Jaegerjaquez, Ichigo manages to save Orihime and defeat Ulquiorra.
+After defeating the Espada Grimmjow Jaegerjaquez, Ichigo manages to save Orihime and defeat Ulquiorra using his internal power of hollow.
 Soon after, Ichigo returns from Hueco Mundo to Karakura Town, and confront Aizen.
 During the battle interim, Ichigo learns a technique called the Final Getsuga Tenshō (最後の月牙天衝, Saigo no Getsuga Tenshō) that weakens and defeats Aizen, allowing Urahara to seal him within a kidō barrier, at the cost of Ichigo's power.

 Seventeen months later, Ichigo becomes a senior in high school.
 The start of the Lost Agent arc describes his life after losing his power.
 One day, he meets Kūgo Ginjō, a Fullbringer from the group Xcution.
 Ginjo offers to replenish Ichigo's Soul Reaper powers in return for helping him and his group to become ordinary humans.
 With their help, Ichigo unlocks his own Fullbring powers through his Substitute Soul Reaper Badge.
 However, Ichigo later learns that Ginjo and his ally Shūkurō Tsukishima, a Fullbringer with ability to change people's memories, used him to take Fullbring powers for Xcution's use.
 Rukia transfers the Reiatsu of the Gotei 13's senior officers and other Soul Reapers through a special sword and restores Ichigo's Soul Reaper powers.
 Ichigo fights Ginjo with his improved Shinigami powers and during their duel, it is revealed that Ginjo was the first Substitute Soul Reaper.
 Despite learning the truth, Ichigo resolves to protect everyone and help other Soul Reapers defeat Ginjo.
 Though learning from Ginjō that the Soul Society monitor and limit their powers, Ichigo promises the Soul Reapers to continue fighting by their side.